 We elected in our amended and restated certificate of incorporation to not be subject to the provisions of Section 203 of the Delaware General Corporation Law.
 In general, Section 203 prohibits a publicly held Delaware corporation from engaging in a "business combination" with an "interested stockholder" for a period of three years after the date of the transaction in which the person became an interested stockholder, unless the business combination is approved in a prescribed manner.
 A "business combination" includes a merger, asset sale or other transaction resulting in a financial benefit to the interested stockholder.
 An "interested stockholder" is a person who, together with affiliates and associates, owns (or, in certain cases, within three years prior, did own) 15% or more of the corporation's voting stock.
-Our decision not to be subject to Section 203 will allow, for example, our Executive Chairman (who with members of his immediate family and entities affiliated with him owned approximately 64.4% of our common stock as of December 31, 2020) to transfer shares in excess of 15% of our voting stock to a third-party free of the restrictions imposed by Section 203.
+Our decision not to be subject to Section 203 will allow, for example, our Executive Chairman (who, with members of his immediate family and entities affiliated with him, currently beneficially own, in the aggregate, approximately 81.8% of our common stock as of March 31, 2021) to transfer shares in excess of 15% of our voting stock to a third-party free of the restrictions imposed by Section 203.
 This may make us more vulnerable to takeovers that are completed without the approval of our board of directors and/or without giving us the ability to prohibit or delay such takeovers as effectively.